 Plus, whenever you have a vacancy, factor in the costs to turn over a unit (plus the fact there’s no money coming in until the next tenant moves in).

-With Digital Real Estate, a 100% online business with minimal maintenance and ongoing costs, you never even have to think about that risk.
+With Digital Leasing, a 100% online business with minimal maintenance and ongoing costs, you never even have to think about that risk.